Land-vehicle production is extremely risky

 - advertising costs

-For a car this investment runs in the billions of dollars
+For a car this investment runs in the ballpark of $1 billion

 and return on investment depends on the level of sales